Autumn-Joy/webhooks-project/README.md

 - What a webhook is.
 - How GitHub delivers webhook events.

-- How Spring Boot receives POST requests.
 - How to parse JSON payloads.
 - How to read HTTP headers.

+Later:
 - How webhook signature verification works.
-- How to transform external API data into internal application models.
+- How to properly use DTOs for external data contracts

 ## core principles